 What To Do If You Believe You Have Suffered From Food Poisoning

-The simple fact is, even though common decency and reasonable care require that these regulations are adhered to, many restaurants fail to maintain an adequate standard of care.
-Health inspectors often pay surprise visits to restaurants to keep them on their toes and without knowing when a health inspection may occur, restaurant owners are further encouraged to maintain proper cooking conditions and sanitation to avoid losing their restaurant licenses.
+Even though common decency and reasonable care require that these regulations are adhered to, many restaurants fail to maintain an adequate standard of care.
+Health inspectors often pay surprise visits to restaurants to keep them on their toes, and without knowing when a health inspection may occur, restaurant owners are further encouraged to maintain proper cooking conditions and sanitation to avoid losing their restaurant licenses.

 WHAT TO DO IF YOU BELIEVE YOU HAVE SUFFERED FOOD POISONING

-The following is a list of steps we recommend to any individual who believes they may have sustained a food borne illness
+This is a list of steps we recommend to any individual who believes they may have sustained a foodborne illness:

 - Seek medical attention immediately.
-(Serious food poisoning cases can result in very serious injury, illness and even death.)
-Often, severe gastroenteritis can lead to significant dehydration and in extreme cases organ damage and/or kidney failure.
+(Serious food poisoning cases can result in serious injury, illness, and even death.)
+Often, severe gastroenteritis can lead to significant dehydration and, in extreme cases, organ damage and/or kidney failure.

 - Report the restaurant to your local health department and have the matter investigated.
-That’s what they are there for.
-The health department may elect to investigate the matter and you can often find out if there have been other similar cases reported, whether the restaurant was in fact in violation of a health code and other useful information.
-As lawyers in these cases, we have occasionally even seen cases where the restaurant was warned to address a health code violation, and failed to do so, before an innocent victim sustained a food poisoning illness.
-This should simply not happen and if it does, the restaurant should be held liable for the resulting damages both to compensate the victim and to ensure that future patrons do not suffer a similar fate.
+That’s what they’re there for.
+The health department may elect to investigate the matter, and you can often find out if there have been other similar cases reported, whether the restaurant was in violation of a health code, and other useful information.
+As lawyers in these cases, we have occasionally seen cases where the restaurant was warned to address a health code violation and failed to do so before someone sustained food poisoning.
+This should not happen, and if it does, the restaurant should be held liable for the resulting damages both to compensate the victim and ensure that future patrons don’t suffer a similar fate.

-- Report the matter to the Restaurant.
-Often they will create an incident report documenting your complaint.
+- Report the matter to the restaurant.
+Often, they’ll create an incident report documenting your complaint.
 In most states, health and safety codes require that this is done.

 - Save your receipt from purchasing the food.
-Occasionally, it will be necessary to prove that the food originated from a particular meal and the receipt is one way to document this evidence.
+Occasionally, it will be necessary to prove that the food originated from a particular meal, and the receipt is one way to document this.

 - Where possible, get the names and phone numbers of other individuals who may have also gotten sick or consumed the same food.
 It always helps to have witnesses to corroborate your case.
-If an entire batch of food is contaminated or conditions in the restaurant are poorly maintained to the extent that one person gets sick, it is very likely that more than one person will also get sick from consuming the same batch of food.
-Often times, it will be difficult or impossible to find out about similar incidences without serving a subpoena on the restaurant for this information.
-In these instances, it may be necessary to hire a lawyer to file a lawsuit for you, and subpoena the information the restaurant has concerning who dined there and what they ordered, in order to prove the claim itself.
+If an entire batch of food is contaminated or conditions in the restaurant are poorly maintained to the extent that one person gets sick, it’s likely that more than one person will get sick from consuming the same batch of food.
+Often, it will be difficult or impossible to find out about similar incidences without serving a subpoena on the restaurant for this information.
+In these instances, it may be necessary to hire a lawyer to file a lawsuit for you and subpoena the information the restaurant has on who dined there and what they ordered in order to prove the claim.

-Things to Keep in Mind About Food Poisoning and Food Poisoning Cases From a Legal Perspective
+Things To Keep in Mind About Food Poisoning & Food Poisoning Cases, From a Legal Perspective

-Accordingly, if you believe you have been the victim of food poisoning in Maryland, Virginia or Washington D.C. and would like to speak with an attorney to determine if you have a claim, please do not hesitate to call us.
+Accordingly, if you believe you have been the victim of food poisoning in Maryland, Virginia, or Washington, DC, and would like to speak with an attorney to determine if you have a claim, do not hesitate to call us.
 Our injury lawyers handle these types of legal matters and food poisoning injury claims throughout the Baltimore–Washington area.